Andrampa/DIEM_API/README.md

 ---

 ## Prerequisites
+To programmatically download data from the DIEM Monitoring System, you must first [create a DIEM account](https://hqfao.maps.arcgis.com/sharing/rest/oauth2/signup?client_id=aEXLMtXxljlIrgPN&response_type=token&expiration=20160&showSocialLogins=true&locale=en-us&redirect_uri=https%3A%2F%2Fdata-in-emergencies.fao.org%2Ftorii-provider-arcgis%2Fhub-redirect.html).
+After creating your account, please allow a few minutes for the necessary privileges to be assigned before you can access the DIEM API.

 Install ArcGIS API for Python
 This project requires the ArcGIS API for Python, which is freely available.